shelbywom/Spanish-Game/README.md

    - Launch Unity and open the project folder containing your game scripts.

 4. **Configure Database Connection**:
    - Open the scripts responsible for database connection (e.g., QuestionManager.cs).
-   - Update the connection settings to point to your local WAMP server and database.
+You would use a domain like localhost/script.php

 5. **Build and Run**:
    - Build the game for your desired platform (e.g., Windows, macOS).